www.CottonBeltRoute.com

 ...the Symposium

 The idea for this Symposium evolved from an effort to assemble and solicit historical information from retired Cotton Belt Railroad employees.
-While attending ETSU (now TAMU-C) as a student in the early '70's, Edwin Cooper befriended Mark C Standefer, fellow student and grandson of Cotton Belt Engineer, Cecil W. "Red" Standefer.
+While attending ETSU (later TAMU-C and now ETAMU) as a student in the early '70's, Edwin Cooper befriended Mark C Standefer, fellow student and grandson of Cotton Belt Engineer, Cecil W. "Red" Standefer.
 Ed was a railfan and spent numerous hours visiting with the local railroad employees and taking photographs of the railroad.

 Ed Cooper on Cotton Belt caboose